savostin/task/api/README.md

 	* Output:
 		* Session token
 	* Errors:
-		* **EMAIL_INPUT_ERROR** invalid e-mail
+		* **EMAIL_INPUT_ERROR** invalid email
 		* **TOKEN_INPUT_ERROR** token is empty
-		* **AUTH_FAILED** refresh token is incorrect
+		* **AUTH_FAILED** refresh token is invalid
 * **Currency rates** */rates*
 	* HTTP method: **GET**
 	* Header required:
 		* x-access-token: *access token*
 	* Output:
 		* **currencies** (array): list of ISO3 currency codes
-		* **rates** (array of arrays, "matrix"): current rate for currencies in the same order as **currencies** array, rows to columns. *null* for empty value.
+		* **rates** (array of arrays, "matrix"): list of up-to-date currency rates sorted in the same order as the **currencies** array, rows to columns.
+Returns *null* for empty value.
 	* Errors:
 		* **AUTH_TOKEN_REQUIRED** access token header is empty
-		* **AUTH_TOKEN_ERROR** token is wrong or expired
+		* **AUTH_TOKEN_ERROR** token is invalid or expired
 * **API documentation** */docs*
 	* HTTP method: **GET**
 	* Output: Swagger UI

-Input formats supported:
+Input format supported:
 * JSON

-Output formats supported:
+Output format supported:
 * JSON

-All API responses come with:
+All API response payloads contain the following parameters:
-* API version
+* API version number
-* Request timestamp
+* Timestamp at the time of request
-* Error code (*null* for success requests)
+* Error code (*null* for successful requests)
 * Response

-For testing purpose API uses SQLite database.
-Tables are created at the start if needed.
+For testing purpose the API, uses an SQLite database.
+Tables will be created at launch time if needed.
 The currency rates table contains all historical rates.
-The API returns the last one for each pair.
+The API returns the latest one for each pair.
-The API arichitecture is not CRUD due to lack of information about the project structure and requirements.
+**The API arichitecture does not currently conform to the CRUD paradigm due to the lack of information about the project structure and requirements.
+This can therefore be improved once the required information is there.**